 - Mix together a little, and add the yeast mixture.

-- Work together well 5 minutes, cover bowl and let rise in warm place for 1 hour, or until doubled in bulk.
+- Work together well 5 minutes, cover the bowl and let rise in a warm place for 1 hour, or until doubled in bulk.

 - Add yeast dough and work well with hands (knead) for 10 minutes.

 - Add 2 Tablespoons flour and work well until the dough does not stick to hands or board.